 - Week 12: Operations.

-- Week 13: IS-101, Teletype training for Canadians and Crypto training for Americans.
+- Week 13: IS-101, Teletype training for some Canadians Radicians and Crypto training for American Radicians.

-There were weekly exams and failing any two of them meant being washed out and sent home.
+There were weekly exams and failing any one was grounds for possible dismissal.
+Failing any two meant being washed out and sent home at your own expense.

 The training site was finally closed in 1975, and training operations were moved to Colorado and then to Winnipeg.